 Cardiac Valve Disease

 A chronic disease process is responsible for defective valves in most older individuals.
 Sometimes, the disease results from a triggering event many years earlier, such as rheumatic fever.
-Bacterial infection, viral infection and inflammation of valves can trigger changes in valve structure and function.
+Bacterial infection, viral infection and inflammation of valves (infective endocarditis) can produce changes in valve structure and function.
 Normally, valve leaflets are very thin and flexible, but they can become thickened and rigid in response to a disease processes.
-When this occurs to a valve, it may not be able to fully open or to completely close.
+When this occurs, the valve leaflets may not be able to fully open or completely close.
 Valve disease found in younger individuals is usually due to a congenital defect in the embryologic development of the heart.
 Valve dysfunction can occur secondarily to other cardiac diseases, such as coronary artery disease, cardiac hypertrophy and cardiac dilation.
 If coronary artery disease progresses to the point where papillary muscles become hypoxic or infarcted, then the impaired contractile function of these muscles can lead to a leaky tricuspid or mitral valve.
 Cardiac hypertrophy or dilation, by altering cardiac chamber structure and dimensions, can lead to valve dysfunction.
-Finally, valve dysfunction can also occur if the chordae tendineae that connect the valve leaflet to the papillary muscle ruptures.
+Finally, valve dysfunction can also occur if the chordae tendineae that connect the valve leaflet to the papillary muscle rupture.

-Valvular insufficiency results from the valve leaflets not completely sealing when the valve is closed so that regurgitation of blood occurs (backward flow of blood) into the proximal chamber.
+Valvular insufficiency occurs when the valve leaflets do not completely seal when the valve is closed.
+This causes regurgitation of blood (backward flow of blood) into the proximal chamber.
+For example, in aortic valve insufficiency blood regurgitates from the aorta into the left ventricle after ventricular ejection.

 Valvular stenosis and insufficiency can have serious cardiac consequences, and produce the following clinical symptoms: